 Oftentimes, we are under pressure to make realistic or practical career decisions.
 However, it will ultimately be you who determines which job is the best for you.

 Today’s technology has made it easier than ever to look for new careers and become visible online.
 For instance, a career in the field of journalism is competitive and may have been unreachable in the past decade.
 Now, you may have the opportunity to create and launch a successful blog from the comfort of your own home or anywhere you are!

 Preparing yourself and utilizing all the modern resources available will kick off a great career change of doing what you are passionate about.

 You are unhappy

 There are a few reasons or factors at your job that may be leaving you unhappy.
-These include long hours, the pressure, tedious work, or your colleagues.
-If you are displeased in your work environment and is affecting you on a personal level, then it may be the right time for a career change.
+These include long hours, pressure, tedious work, or your colleagues.
+If you are displeased with your work environment and are affecting you on a personal level, then it may be the right time for a career change.

 10 Steps to a Successful Career Change

 Now that you know the reasons and factors to consider before making the decision to change a different path, it is time to follow the necessary steps to a successful career change for teachers.